bmw-ece-ntust/multimedia-wireless-network/Study_Note _A2.md

 Similary, varying the stations  from 1 to 30,a simulation time of 10 seconds, we obtain the following result.
 ![DelayVStation](https://github.com/bmw-ece-ntust/multimedia-wireless-network/blob/2024-D11215805-Dawit-Hadush-Hailu/assets/DelayVStation.png)

 When the number of stations are increased, the average delay gets higher, and the output shows how it affects the delay for the network.
-When the distance between wifi stations and access point is augmented, the delay for the wifi-network is more
+When the distance between wifi stations and access point is augmented, the delay for the wifi-network is more affected.

 # References:
 1. ns-3([[1]](https://www.nsnam.org/),[[2]](https://www.nsnam.org/documentation/))